dbswjd24/eileenhwang/README.md

 ---

 ### **Other Personal Projects**
-These projects are separate from coursework and were developed independently.

 #### **1. PathPilot (Pathfinding Algorithm Visualizer)** 🛤️
 - **Description**: A visualizer for shortest path algorithms like Dijkstra and A*.